theflorianmaas/myBoblight/README.md

 ###Technical overview

-This sketch has been tested on Arduino Uno and Aduino Duemilanove.
+This sketch has been tested on Arduino Uno and Aduino 101.
 It should work on others models, but you have to change the ir receiver pin, according to the interrupt configuration.
 The current sketch uses the pin 2 and the interrupt 0.